python/cpython/Doc/library/os.path.rst

    exception if a :func:`os.stat` call on either pathname fails.

-   On Windows, two files are the same if they resolve to the same final path name using the Windows API call GetFinalPathNameByHandle and this function raises an exception if handles cannot be obtained to either file.
+   On Windows, two files are the same if they resolve to the same final path name using the Windows API call GetFinalPathNameByHandle.
+This function raises an exception if handles cannot be obtained to either file.

    Availability: Windows, Unix.

+   .. versionchanged:: 3.2 Added Windows support

 .. function:: sameopenfile(fp1, fp2)